 The validity of the securities offered in this prospectus is being passed upon for us by Lowenstein Sandler LLP, New York, New York.
-Partners of the firm beneficially own an aggregate of 100,000 shares, warrants to purchase 25,000 shares of our common stock with an exercise price of \$2.00 per share, and warrants to purchase 50,000 shares of our common stock with an exercise price of \$0.75 per share.
+Partners of the firm beneficially own an aggregate of 100,000 shares, 5,000 shares of Series A Preferred Stock, warrants to purchase 25,000 shares of our common stock with an exercise price of \$2.00 per share, and warrants to purchase 50,000 shares of our common stock with an exercise price of \$0.75 per share.